40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: Association of Cuban-American Engineers Scholarship Foundation (ACAESF)

 Requirements: U.S. Citizen, completed at least thirty units of college work at an ABET accredited college or university, must be of Cuban or other Hispanic heritage (at least one grandparent who is Cuban or other Hispanic nationality).
-Please visit the scholarship website for more information.

 The ACAESF provides scholarship awards ranging from $500 to $2,500 to students of Cuban and/or Hispanic heritage.
 Students attending an ABET accredited college or university (Accreditation Board for Engineering and Technology) may be eligible to apply, and students will be eligible to win a scholarship for a maximum of 3 years.